Deep Purple discography

-The following is the discography of Deep Purple, an English rock band.
+English hard rock band Deep Purple have released 23 studio albums, 50 live albums, 26 compilation albums, three EPs, and 58 singles.

 Formed in early 1968 by Jon Lord, Ian Paice, Rod Evans, Ritchie Blackmore, and Nick Simper, Deep Purple released their debut album, Shades of Deep Purple, in July of that year.

 The band has taken on many new members over the years, and Ian Paice is the last member from the original line-up still with the band.
-(See also List of Deep Purple band members.)